 After moving to New York City when she was 20, Lee continued with photography as her main means of expression.
 Eventually she attended Parsons School of Design to earn a degree in Photography.
 During this course of study Lee discovered the mysteries of digital imaging.
 She took to it immediately, thrilled with the prospect of creating images by using the computer as her paintbrush.
 Through layering and blending her original photographs, she could travel beyond the limits of reality.

-After returning to Pennsylvania in 2007, with the space for a proper art studio, Lee began creating mixed media artwork by combining collage and painting with her photography and then progressed into abstract painting.
+After returning to Pennsylvania in 2007, with the space for a proper art studio, Lee began creating mixed media artwork by combining collage and painting with her photography and then progressed into collage and abstract painting.
 Lee’s journey has come full circle in both her life and her art.